yona-lang/homepage/content/docs/syntax.md

 ```

 ## **`let` expression**: defining local aliases / pattern matching in the scope of evaluated expression {#let-expression}
 The `let` expression allows defining aliases in the scope of the executed expressions.
+Alias representes a name for some value, like a variable, unlike a variable thoguh, its value may not be changed over time.
 This expression allows evaluating patterns as well, so it is possible to deconstruct a value from a sequence, tuple, set, dictionary or a record directly, for example:

 ```haskell
 let